Cracking in Conformal Coating

 Removal & Rework Hub

-Parylene Coating Hub
+Parylene Basics Hub

 Why Choose SCH Services?

-Partnering with SCH Services means more than just outsourcing — you gain a complete, integrated platform for Conformal Coating, Parylene & ProShieldESD Solutions, alongside equipment, materials, and training, all backed by decades of hands-on expertise.
+You gain a complete, integrated platform for Conformal Coating, Parylene & ProShieldESD—plus equipment, materials and training—backed by decades of hands-on process support.

-- 🌍 Global Reach – Support across Europe, North America, and Asia.
+- 🌍 Global Reach – Support across Europe, North America and Asia.

-📞 Call: +44 (0)1226 249019
+📞 Call: +44 (0)1226 249019 | ✉ Email: sales@schservices.com | 💬 Contact Us ›